 The members are responsible for electing the Member Nominated Trustees (MNTs).
-The term of office of MNTs will generally be four years but a Trustee will remain in office until he or she is formally removed as an MNT following any subsequent nomination and selection process where he or she is not reappointed or following him or her ceasing to be eligible.
+The term of office of MNTs will generally be five years but a Trustee will remain in office until they are formally removed as an MNT following any subsequent nomination and selection process where they are not reappointed or following them ceasing to be eligible.